indutny/node/doc/api/tls.markdown

     SSL version 3.
 The possible values depend on your installation of OpenSSL and are defined in the constant [SSL_METHODS][].

+  - `asyncKeyExCb`: If supplied - puts TLS server into the async RSA sign/decrypt mode.
+This means that the a dummy RSA key could be supplied instead of a real one, and for every RSA key usage - `asyncKeyExCb(type, md, input, cb)` will be called.
+Where `type` could be either: `sign` or `decrypt`, and `md` is a signature+hash algorithm that should be used for `sign` operation.
+Once done - `cb(null, out)` should be called, with a results of a key operation.

 Here is a simple example echo server:

     var tls = require('tls');